tldr-pages/tldr/pages/linux/chatgpt.md

 `chatgpt --init-prompt "{{You are Rick, from Rick and Morty.
 Respond to questions using his mannerism and include insulting jokes.}}"`

-- Pipe the result of a command to ChatGPT as a prompt:
+- Pipe the result of a command to `chatgpt` as a prompt:

 `echo "{{How to view running processes on Ubuntu?}}" | chatgpt`